open-meteo/mapbox-layer/README.md

 - `examples/vector/contouring/contouring-pressure.html` – shows how to use contouring with a pressure map.
 - `examples/vector/contouring/contouring-on-colorscale.html` – shows how to use contouring to follow the breakpoints in the colorscale.
-- `examples/vector/contouring/custom-contouring-interval.html` – shows how to use contouring a custom contouring interval.
+- `examples/vector/contouring/custom-contouring-intervals.html` – shows how to use contouring with a custom contouring interval.

 ### Colors